amilinko/srbNLP/README.md

 # Usage

 ## Parse
-This tool is used to parse the data from Serbian Web Corpus (srWaC).
-The whole corpus is divided into several archives which can be found here: https://www.clarin.si/repository/xmlui/handle/11356/1063.
+This tool is used for parsing the data from Serbian Web Corpus (srWaC).
+The whole corpus is divided into several archives which can be found [here](https://www.clarin.si/repository/xmlui/handle/11356/1063).
 This module has one dependency.
 It uses external module called [xmltodict](http://omz-software.com/pythonista/docs/ios/xmltodict.html) which can be easily installed by running this command:

 	$ [sudo] pip install xmltodict